District Highlights 2021-22

-- The Sha Tin District Social Welfare Office (District Social Welfare Office) continued to organise the Green Ribbon Campaign jointly with welfare service units and local community groups through cross-service and cross-sector collaboration to promote a caring community.
-Embracing the theme of “We Together, Shore Up Sha Tin”, the District Social Welfare Office launched a variety of programmes in 2020-21 to promote positive messages, such as mutual help in neighbourhood and self-resilience, etc. Community care activities were also organised for residents of various housing estates, including Sha Kok Estate, Sun Tin Wai Estate and Chun Shek Estate.
+- The Sha Tin District Social Welfare Office (District Social Welfare Office) continued to organise the Green Ribbon Campaign jointly with welfare service units and local community groups through cross-service and cross-sector collaboration for the promotion of a caring community.
+Building on last year’s theme of “We Together, Shore Up Sha Tin”, the District Social Welfare Office launched a variety of programmes in 2021-22 to promote positive messages such as mutual aid in the neighborhood and self-reliance.
+To address mental health issues associated with the COVID-19 pandemic, the District Social Welfare Office, together with welfare service units in the district, organised mental health promotion activities for residents of several small localities including Sha Kok Estate, Sun Tin Wai Estate, Heng On Estate and Kam Tai Court.

-PROMOTING CARE AND SUPPORT TO THE ELDERLY, DISABLED AND THEIR CARERS
+PROMOTING CARE AND SUPPORT FOR THE ELDERLY, THE DISABLED AND THEIR CARERS